craftercms/docs/source/developers/developer-workflow/developer-workflow.rst

 Crafter’s publish mechanism deploys content from the Authoring system to the Delivery system.
 Content logically flows from the authoring environment to the delivery environment.
 The mechanism for this, given the underlying Git repo, is a “pull” type interaction.

-Each delivery node has a Deployer agent that coordinates deployment activities on the node for each site that is being delivered on that node.
+Each delivery node has a Deployer agent that coordinates deployment activities on the node for each project that is being delivered on that node.

 * Delivery nodes can initiate deployment pulls either on a scheduled interval (a “duty cycle”), on-demand via an API call, or both.
 * The Deployer performs a number of activities beyond receiving and updating content on the delivery node.
 A list of post-commit processors is run.
 These can be used to execute updates on search indexes, clear caches and perform other such operations.